Daily Claude eval refresh, on autopilot

 What it costs

 If the eval set grows, the per-run cap protects the budget.
-Runaway prompts refuse rather than overflow.
+Runaway prompts pause rather than overflow.

 Setup in three steps